mikelCabezas/isdi-parttime-202303/staff/mikel-cabezas/fullstack/project/app/README.md

 - interact with marker in map for open modal with this playground
 - interact with playground preview in nodal box for open another modal with this playground

-#### Search form
+#### Search by city
+- Search by: name location
+- Go directly to city with results

+#### Advanced search
-- Better display for: name, address, elements with ages, its sun exposed or shaded, and image gallery
+- Search by: name, location, elements with ages, its sun exposed or shaded, accessibility elements
-- Interact making a review or rate
-- create an issue
+- Go directly to city with results

-#### User stories, IN CREATE PLAYGROUND
+#### User stories, ON CREATE PLAYGROUND
 - If you discover a playground not entered in the app, you can create it if in around 10 meters does not have an other park.

 ## TECHINAL DESCRIPTION